-8 INTERVENE WITH INDIVIDUALS, FAMILIES, GROUPS, ORGANIZATIONS AND COMMUNITIES (8a.)
-Demonstrate the ability to critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies Understand the parameters of service delivery (e.g., agency target population, eligibility requirements, etc.) Understand the fit between services provided and broader organizational goals Accurately identify clients who are not appropriate for services and act as a broker for securing appropriate resources Comply with treatment protocols established by the agency Compare the effectiveness of various intervention models with clients within one's agency Apply standards of evidence-based practice when selecting prevention and intervention strategies Apply stages of group formation to behaviors exhibited by group members Network with family and community resources to address identified problems Demonstrate knowledge of (8b.)
-Demonstrate the ability to effectively apply knowledge of human behavior and the social environment, the person-in-the-environment perspective, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies community resources and appropriately refer clients • Apply knowledge of human growth and development across the life span when selecting intervention strategies • Reinforce areas of adequate psychosocial functioning • Apply knowledge of the progression of mental disorders in developing intervention strategies designed to arrest decompensation • Apply knowledge of family growth and development to design proactive services (e.g., relationship enrichment, parenting education, etc.)
+INTERVENE WITH INDIVIDUALS, FAMILIES, GROUPS, ORGANIZATIONS AND COMMUNITIES (8a.)
+Demonstrate the ability to critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies Understand the parameters of service delivery (e.g., agency target population, eligibility requirements, etc.) Understand the fit between services provided and broader organizational goals Accurately identify clients who are not appropriate for services and act as a broker for securing appropriate resources Comply with treatment protocols established by the agency Compare the effectiveness of various intervention models with clients within one's agency Apply standards of evidence-based practice when selecting prevention and intervention strategies Apply stages of group formation to behaviors exhibited by group members Network with family and community resources to address identified problems Demonstrate knowledge of community refer clients (8b.)
+Demonstrate the ability to effectively apply knowledge of human behavior and the social environment, the person-in-the-environment perspective, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies Apply knowledge of human growth and development across the life span when selecting intervention strategies Reinforce areas of adequate psychosocial functioning Apply knowledge of the progression of mental disorders in developing intervention strategies designed to arrest decompensation Apply knowledge of family growth and development to design proactive services (e.g., relationship enrichment, parenting education, etc.)

-Г 1 • Apply knowledge of group development in designing proactive services (e.g., social skill development, etc.) Assist the client in identifying interpersonal strengths (8c.)
-Demonstrate the ability to use inter-professional collaboration, as appropriate, to achieve beneficial practice outcomes • collaboration with other agencies who serve the same (8d.)
-Demonstrate the ability to • client population Apply the problem-solving negotiate, mediate, and advocate with, and on behalf of, diverse clients and constituencies • method Conceptualize the multiple levels of problems (e.g., individual, couple, family, community, organizational)
+• Apply knowledge of group

+development in designing

+proactive services (e.g., social

+skill development, etc.)

+• Assist the client in identifying

+interpersonal strengths

+(8c.)
+Demonstrate the ability to use • Demonstrate an attitude of

+inter-professional collaboration, as respect to all colleagues,

+appropriate, to achieve beneficial avoiding unwarranted negative

+practice outcomes criticism in verbal, written and electronic communication with

+clients and other professionals

+Utilize collaborative

+relationships formed with

+other providers serving the

+same client population in order

+to serve the wellbeing of

+clients

+• Attend multi-agency staffings

+to address gaps in service

+delivery and secure needed

+client services and resources

+Help other service providers to understand special

+circumstances of a client in

+order to secure needed services

+and resources

+• Use knowledge of group

+formation and processes to

+facilitate cohesion in a

+multidisciplinary or multi-

+agency task force

+• Participate in agency task

+forces to develop or improve a

+particular agency policy

+• Involve both formal and informal support networks in

+planning for intervention

+Anticipate the development of

+barriers to service delivery

+(e.g., budget cuts, negative

+publicity regarding the

+agency's client population,

+etc.) and propose strategies to

+prevent disruption to services

+• Engage in professional

+collaboration with other

+agencies who serve the same

+(8d.)
+Demonstrate the ability to client population Apply the problem-solving

+negotiate, mediate, and advocate with i inppiù die problem solving

+and on behalf of, diverse clients and Conceptualize the multiple

+constituencies levels of problems (e.g.,

+individual, couple, family,